-Vegan sourdough waffles are delicious and nutritious.
+Vegan sourdough waffles are a delicious and nutritious breakfast.
 Best of all this recipe will work for everyone!
-It can be made gluten-free, sugar-free, soy-free, whatever you want.
-Perfect for breakfast, snack, or dessert!
+It can be made gluten-free, nut-free, and soy-free.
+You can even make it sugar-free!

 I love adding additional flavors to my waffle batter.
-And since this recipe can be made with a number of different types of milk, there are endless flavor possibilities.
+This simple recipe has endless flavor possibilities.

 Here are a few ideas to get you started:

 - Herb and onion: Make a savory waffle by omitting the cinnamon and maple syrup.
 Try adding 2 Tbsp of fresh basil and 2 Tbsp chopped spring onions instead.

 - Chocolate waffles: For a deliciously chocolatey treat, replace 2 Tbsp of flour with 2 Tbsp of cocoa powder and add 1/4 cup of mini vegan chocolate chips.
 Top with sliced banana and cultured coconut cream.

 - Citrus: For a tangy, citrus-flavored waffle, replace the cinnamon with the zest from one lemon and one orange.

 - Berrylicious: For berry-flavored waffles use berry fruit juice instead of water and stir in a 1/4 cup of fresh berries.